jeffcarp/talks/talk-notes.md

 - Improvements, fixes
   - https://github.com/jeffcarp/angularjs-talk

-## Objective, Outline, Style
+### Objective

-Objective: to give you a brief overview of the parts of AngularJS and the tools to get started.
+- To give you a brief overview of the parts of AngularJS and the tools to get started.

-Outline:
+### Outline

-TODO
+- TODO

-Style:
+### Style

-Most of this talk will take the following form:
+- Most of this talk will take the following form:

 1. Code the end result that we want, see that it breaks
 2. Fill in the implementation and explain what's happening
 3. Lather, rinse, repeat

+- Let's get started

 ```html
 <!doctype html>